 Below are the constants and rates that we have chosen for this model:

 Set up two graphs for viewing results.
 The first (graph 1) should display dark freq and light freq (this is the phenotype graph).
 Set up the second graph (graph 2) to display numbers of AA mothies, Aa mothlets, and aa moths (this is the genotype graph).
 The run specs for these runs are starting at 0.0 to 200.0 with a DT = 1.0, and the time units set for years.
-Next, set up numeric displays (the blue button next to the graph) to observe the numeric changes in allele frequencies (little a allele and big A allele.)
-Donít forget to select "retain ending value."
+Next, set up numeric displays (icon that looks like a figure 8) to observe the numeric changes in allele frequencies (little a allele and big A allele.)

 Investigating the System